 Creating a glossy thermometer chart

-For example, a worksheet set up to track monthly progress toward a goal: 1000 new sales in a year.
+For example, a spreadsheet is set up to track monthly progress toward a Goal: 1000 new sales in a year.
 Cell C15 contains the goal value, and cell C17 contains a simple sum formula:

 = SUM (C3:C14)

-Cell C19 contains a formula that calculates the percent of goal:
+Cell C19 contains a formula that calculates the percent of the Goal:

 = C17 / C15.